 What is Molluscum Contagiosum?

-Pox viruses are notorious for their ability to evade the host’s immune system by both active and passive mechanisms, and this helps explain why molluscum can persist so long -- sometimes years.
+Pox viruses are notorious for their ability to evade the host’s immune system by both active and passive mechanisms, and this helps explain why molluscum can persist so long, sometimes years.

 How Do You Contract It?

-You can also get molluscum through contact with an infected wet surface, such as poolside furniture, toys, or even a recently used towel.
-The most frequent sites of infection are the abdomen, arms and legs, but it is also commonly seen on the face, armpits and hands.
-In fact, molluscum contagiosum can spread to any part of the body, except the palms of the hands, soles of the feet and scalp.
+Molluscum is common in children.
+In fact, it’s probably the most common unheard of skin condition around!
+If your child has molluscum you become an overnight expert; if you child never gets it, you probably will never hear of it.
+MC occurs when a child comes into contact with the virus directly.
+It is not transmitted in an airborne fashion like a cold or the flu.
+Usually it is contracted by contact with the skin of another infected child, who may not yet show any of the characteristic bumps.
+You can also get molluscum through contact with a wet surface infected with the virus such as wet poolside furniture, toys recently handled, or even a recently used towel.
+The most frequent sites of infection are the abdomen, arms, and legs but it is also commonly seen on the face, armpits, and hands.
+In fact it can spread to any part of the body except the palms of the hands, soles of the feet, and scalp.

 What Are The Treatment Alternatives?

-How Is Molluscum Contagiosum Diagnosed?
+How Is It Diagnosed?

-Diagnosis is based on the appearance of the lesion, and can be confirmed by a skin biopsy.
-The health care provider should examine the lesion, to rule out other disorders and to determine other underlying disorders.
+Diagnosis is based on the appearance of the lesion and can be confirmed by a skin biopsy.
+The health care provider should examine the lesion to rule out other disorders and to determine other underlying disorders.

 What Is The Prognosis?

-Molluscum contagiosum lesions may persist from a few months, to a few years, with an average of 18-30 months in children.
+Molluscum contagiosum lesions may persist from a few months to a few years, with an average of 18-30 months in children.
 The lesions may ultimately disappear without scarring, unless there is excessive scratching, which may leave marks.

-How Do I Prevent Contracting Molluscum Contagiosum?
+How Do I Prevent Contracting It?

 Are There Complications?